 In parts 1 and 2 of this article, we’ve covered the first 4 of 11 things that you should do to find the right Michigan DUI lawyer.
 To make this article more interesting, I’ve called these things the 11 “R’s” because each one begins with the letter “R.” In our last installment, we saw how you should rate those skills that a lawyer can bring to make things better in your DUI case.
 While there are certain skills that are just always good, OWI cases, by their very nature, involve an almost endless combination of people, places and other things that can make certain legal skills extremely useful in some situations, and utterly worthless in others.
 We’ll resume here and look at another important topic – money.

 Resolve your budget.
 You need to know how much you can and should spend on a lawyer.
 These are always separate questions.
 If we’re going to be honest about it, some people simply cannot afford a better lawyer.
 There are plenty of “bargain” lawyers out there, but if there is one universal truth about legal fees, it’s that you’re never going to get top-notch services from a cut-rate lawyer.
 On the flip side, however, it is almost nearly as easy to pay too much for mediocre services.
 Whatever else, a person simply cannot pay what he or she cannot afford.
 You need to be honest with yourself about what you can do here, and that’s one of the reasons I publish my fees.
-I simply do not have the time (and it would be unfair to take it away from my paying clients) to spend with every caller, going over case details for those who cannot hire me.
+I just do not have the time (and it would be unfair to take it away from my paying clients) to spend with every caller, going over case details for those who cannot hire me.
 Personally, I am suspicious of any person or company that is secretive or not upfront about costs, so to me, listing my fees is only natural.

 When it comes to those fees, I’m definitely not the lawyer for someone who is primarily concerned about cost.
 I have a specialized background, but still consider my fees reasonable, even though they are higher than those charged by bargain lawyers, who make their money by pleading out the greatest number of cases as quickly as possible.
 My practice is pretty much the opposite of that.
 This brings us to the idea of how much you should spend for a lawyer.
 As much as a person needs to find a lawyer who is a good fit for themselves, a lawyer (at least one whose survival does not depend on getting any and every potential client) should also be looking for a client that is a good fit for his or her way of doing things.
 Even if I could make more money quickly hustling cases through an assembly line type system, I’d rather spend more time on my cases and do everything the right way.